greensleeves8/Election_Analysis/README.md

-To compile the names of the candidates and counties from a .CSV with a header row, and begin vote counts for candidate and county (index numbers for columns may need to be changed to the appropriate number if the election data has additional information columns):
+To compile the names of the candidates and counties from a .CSV with a header row, and begin vote counts for candidate and county (index numbers for columns may need to be changed to the appropriate number if the election data used has additional information columns):

 ```
 header = next(reader)